-Interconnected smoke alarms, heat alarms and relay modules will only respond if a smoke alarm / event or heat alarm / event initiates the alarm.
-All CO and Natural Gas alarms remain silent.
+Interconnected smoke alarms, heat alarms and relays will only respond if a smoke alarm event or heat alarm event initiates the alarm.
+All CO and natural gas alarms remain silent.

-Note that smoke alarms without battery backup will not respond during an AC power failure.
+NOTE: Alarms without battery backup will not respond during an AC power failure.

-NOTE: Relay Modules/USI-960 will not respond if a CO alarm / event initiates the alarm.
+NOTE: The relay, model USI-960, will not respond if a CO or natural gas alarm event initiates the alarm.

-The yellow wire is used only for multiple station operations with USI ELECTRIC or UNIVERSAL Model alarms only.
+The yellow wire is used only for interconnect (multiple station operations) USI Electric or Universal model alarms.
 Connecting this yellow wire to any other circuits may result in damage and alarm malfunction.
-When alarms are interconnected, all alarms must be powered from a single AC branch circuit.
-If local codes do not permit, be sure the neutral wire is common to both phases.
+All interconnect alarms must be powered from a single circuit.

+If local codes do not specify, be sure the neutral wire is common to all alarms.
 The maximum wire run distance between the first and last alarm/device in an interconnected system is 1,000 feet.
-NOTE: Use standard household wire (18 gauge or larger, rated at least 300V, as required by local codes) available at all electrical supply/hardware stores.
+NOTE: Use standard household wire, 18 gauge or larger, rated at least 300V, as required by local codes.
+This wire is commonly available at most electrical supply and hardware stores.
+The resistance of the interconnect wiring shall be a maximum of 10 Ohms.

-The wiring to be used shall be in accordance with the provisions of Articles 210 and 300.3(B) of the National Electrical Code, ANSI/NFPA 70.
-In addition, the resistance of the interconnecting wiring shall be a maximum of 10 Ohms.
+The alarm wiring shall be in accordance with the provisions of Articles 210 and 300.3(B) of the National Electrical Code, ANSI/NFPA 70.
+According to the NFPA 72 / Ed.
+2013; paragraph 29.6.3 Household Fire Alarm Systems /AC Primary Power Source: "AC primary (main) power shall be supplied either from a dedicated branch circuit or the un-switched portion of a branch circuit also used for power and lighting."

-- 2. Attach the mounting bracket to the electrical junction box. - To activate 9 volt battery and alarm, hold the QUICK DRAW(R) battery drawer closed, pull and remove the PULL-TAB.
+- 2. Attach the mounting bracket to the electrical junction box. - To activate 9 volt battery and alarm, hold the QUICK DRAW^(R) battery drawer closed, pull and remove the PULL-TAB.
 Confirm that the entire PULL-TAB has been completely removed.
 Discard PULL-TAB. - Plug the AC QUICK CONNECTOR into the alarm base.
 Push and twist the alarm clockwise onto the mounting bracket. - See "OPTIONAL TAMPER RESISTANT FEATURES" and "TO ACTIVATE THE LOCKING FEATURES" instructions on Page 4. - Turn on AC power and check the LED's for proper operation.
 The green LED should be on to indicate AC power.
 The red LED blinks on once approx. every 40 seconds to indicate proper operation.